Will My Federal Student Loan Payment Change in 2022?

 Buchanan said the automatic transitions are going smoothly.

 If you have any uncertainties about your loan, contact the company, Buchanan said.
-Waiting until January or February is not the best idea, since a lot of people will be seeking answers.
+Waiting until September is not the best idea, since a lot of people will be seeking answers.
 The financial cliff won’t be less daunting the longer you wait.

 The first place to try is your loan servicer .
 But if you’re not sure who that is, call 800-433-3243.